ricochhet/MHF-Quest-Resources/README.md

 ### Prerequisites
 - HxD / 010
-- Some way to view quest offsets / hex - [MHF-QuestEditor](https://github.com/Yuvi-App/MHF-QuestEditor) or Quest-Editor tools found in this repo.
+- Some way to view quest indexes and hex - [MHF-QuestEditor](https://github.com/Yuvi-App/MHF-QuestEditor) or Quest-Editor tools found in this repo.
 - ReFrontier Tools by Vuze [here](https://github.com/mhvuze/ReFrontier)

 **NOTE: This setup is not meant for noobs, you should be fairly knowledgeable about the subject before fully attempting all of this.**